jokull/awesome-reykjavik/docs/guides/tech-scene.md

 ### Fintech

 Similar to gaming, Icelandic fintech is small with a decisive main player - [Meniga](https://meniga.com).
-The community is organised by organisations like the [Icelandic Fintech Cluster](https://en.fjartaekniklasinn.is), which both runs an office space in one of Reykjavikv's "skyscrapers" and hosts regular events, conference trips and investor meetups, and the [Icelandic Blockchain Foundation](https://www.ibf.is), which as the name suggests, is focused on Blockchain.
+The community is organised by organisations like the [Icelandic Fintech Cluster](https://en.fjartaekniklasinn.is), which both runs an office space in one of Reykjavik's "skyscrapers" and hosts regular events, conference trips and investor meetups, and the [Icelandic Blockchain Foundation](https://www.ibf.is), which as the name suggests, is focused on Blockchain.

 ## Organisers